naturalprogrammer/spring-lemon/README.md

 1. _[Example application](https://github.com/naturalprogrammer/spring-lemon/tree/master/lemon-demo-jpa)_ — A sample application using Spring Lemon.
 Quite similar to the one developed in the above [getting started guide](https://github.com/naturalprogrammer/spring-lemon/wiki/Getting-Started-With-Spring-Lemon), but additionally has automated tests.
 1. _[API documentation](https://documenter.getpostman.com/view/305915/RVu2mqEH)_ of the above application.
 1. _[Example AngularJS front-end application](https://github.com/naturalprogrammer/spring-lemon/tree/master/lemon-demo-angularjs)_ — A sample AngularJS 1.x front-end.
 It'll work both for the application developed in the above [getting started guide](https://github.com/naturalprogrammer/spring-lemon/wiki/Getting-Started-With-Spring-Lemon) as well as the [Lemon Demo application](https://github.com/naturalprogrammer/spring-lemon/tree/master/lemon-demo-jpa).
 See the [Getting Started Guide](https://github.com/naturalprogrammer/spring-lemon/wiki/Getting-Started-With-Spring-Lemon) on how to use it.
-1. _Mastering Spring RESTful Web Services Development_ — Ultimate course to master REST API development using Spring.
-Also covers Spring Lemon in depth.
-A must guide if you want to become an expert Spring developer, whether you use Spring Lemon or not.
-[Click here](https://www.naturalprogrammer.com/p/spring-restful-web-services-tutorial-i) to get part I now for FREE!
+1. _[Spring Framework Recipes For Real World Application Development](https://www.naturalprogrammer.com/p/spring-framework-book-of-best-practices)_ — a live book discussing key real-world topics on developing Spring applications and APIs.
+Includes key Spring Lemon topics.
+[Click here](https://www.naturalprogrammer.com/p/spring-framework-book-of-best-practices) to get it now for FREE!

 ## Help and Support
 1. Community help is available at [stackoverflow.com](http://stackoverflow.com/questions/tagged/spring-lemon), under the `spring-lemon` tag.
 Do not miss to tag the questions with `spring-lemon`!
 1. [Submit an issue](https://github.com/naturalprogrammer/spring-lemon/issues) for any bug or enhancement.
 Please check first that the issue isn't already reported earlier.
-1. Mentoring, training and professional help is provided by [naturalprogrammer.com](http://www.naturalprogrammer.com/consulting/).
+1. Mentoring, training and professional help is provided by [naturalprogrammer.com](https://www.naturalprogrammer.com).

 ## Releases and Breaking Changes